sagemath/trac_to_gh/Issue 4698.md

 # Issue 4698: [with patch, needs review] a single make_element function for pickling is hard to maintain

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4698

 Original creator: burcin